-How to Check if Your iPhone Is Locked or Unlocked
+How to Check if iPhone Is Unlocked or Locked

-Network providers restrict some of their subsidized iPhones to specific countries and/or network providers.
+Network providers restrict some of their subsidized iPhones to specific countries and/or networks.
 A locked iPhone can only be used on the designated network or using a SIM-card issued by the respective provider.
 When buying a used phone, it should be your priority to check if the iPhone is locked or whether the iPhone is unlocked.
-This guide demonstrates two ways to check if the iPhone in question is unlocked.
+This guide demonstrates two ways to check if an iPhone is SIM locked or netlocked.

 This guide is also useful for readers who are planning to sell their iPhone.
 Most mobile phones can be unlocked by paying a fee to the respective service provider or GSM network.
 Secondary SIM-cards, for example when traveling abroad, can typically not be used with a locked iPhone.
 There are two common types of locked iPhones, here’s how you can differentiate between them:

 The simplest way to check if your iPhone has been locked by the provider: Put in another SIM card.
-Your iPhone will complain about an “SIM not Valid” or “No SIM” in the form of an alert, if the locked status prevents usage.
+Your iPhone will show an alert “SIM not Valid” or “No SIM”, if the locked status prevents usage.
 Another common error message is “The SIM card inserted in this iPhone does not appear to be supported”.
 Double-check the SIM for visible damage, dirt or surface irregularities, as these can also cause the “No SIM” warning.